 - Quit smoking (Can lower heart rate and blood pressure)

 - Exercise more (Can control weight, lower blood pressure, lower resting heart rate, lower triglycerides)

 - Cut back on alcoholic beverages (Can lower blood pressure, make it easier to control weight, improve liver function)

-- Manage stress better (Can lower blood pressure and make it easier to manage weight)
+- Manage stress better (Can reduce blood pressure and make it simpler to manage weight)

 According to LifeHappens.org, two in three adults think life insurance is too expensive.
-In fact, 86% of uninsured people haven’t purchased life insurance because they think it’s too expensive.
-But they’re overestimating its true cost by over double.2
+In fact, 86% of uninsured people haven’t purchased life insurance because they believe that it’s too expensive.
+But they’re overestimating its real cost by over double.2